breizhmg/dap-py/docs/Dap_py.md

 a2e = DAP('a2e.energy.gov')
 ```

 And that's it!
 Setup is complete.
 All future methods will revolve around this `a2e` object.
-Alternatively, the constructor accepts two optional arguments: `cert` and `quiet`.
-The cert argument takes the path to a certificate.
-The quiet argument disables output when set to `True`, which is useful for scripting.
+The constructor also accepts a few optional arguments:
+- `cert_path` (str): path to authentication certificate file.
+Defaults to None.
+- `save_cert_dir` (str): Path to directory where certificates are stored.
+Defaults to None
+- `download_dir` (str): Path to directory where files will be downloaded.
+Defaults to None
+- `setup_guest_auth` (bool): Whether to set up guest auth if the certificate is invalid or not provided.
+Defaults to True
+- `quiet` (bool): suppresses output print statemens.
+Useful for scripting.
+Defaults to False.
+- `spp` (bool): If this is a dap for the Solid Phase Processing data.
+Defaults to False.
+- `confirm_downloads` (bool): Whether or not to confirm before downloading.
+Defaults to True.

 ## Authentication